These are some logo design tips for logo designers.

 This, of course, is just one example of the many ways in which negative space can be utilized as an important part of a logo’s design.
 As you go about creating designs, don’t ignore the white background that your design is placed on.
 With a little creativity and artistic talent, negative space can become another useful tool in your design toolbox.

-6) Pay Attention to Symmetry
+6) Pay Attention to the Logo Symmetry

 Human beings love symmetry.
 There’s just something about a design that is ideally symmetrical and balanced that is pleasing to the eye – and making your logo design pleasing to the eye is one of your most important objectives.